analysiscenter/cardio/docs/modules/models.rst

 About DirichletModel
 ~~~~~~~~~~~~~~~~~~~~

-This model is used to predict probability of atrial fibrillation.
-It predicts Dirichlet distribution parameters from which class probabilities are sampled.
+This model is used to perform ECG classification.
+However, instead of predicting class probabilities themselves, the model predicts parameters of the Dirichlet distribution over these probabilities.
+This is done in order to get model’s confidence in its prediction, which varies from 0 (absolutely sure) to 1 (absolutely unsure).
+You can read more about the model in this article (link).

+The high-level architecture of the network is shown in the figure below.

 .. image:: dirichlet_model.png